 Here’s that same email entered as a search query in Gmail:

 Automating the Acquisition of rfc822msgid

 One problem with using this technique is it’s tedious extracting this information from Gmail.
 For instance, the steps involved require that you click into the email, view the original source of the email, copy the rfc822msgid, paste it into a crafted search and finally share that URL.

 You can’t share an email with another person who wasn’t on the email thread.
 This would essentially be hacking if it worked that way.
 Also, the code I’ve written above may not always work as it relies on unsupported code used in Gmail (something that Google may change at any time).

 Need us to walk you through the steps?
-Let’s chat!
+Fill out our contact form and let’s chat!